mesosphere/marathon/docs/docs/persistent-volumes.md

 - `persistent.constraints`: Constraints restricting where new persistent volumes should be created.
 Currently, it is only possible to constrain the path of the disk resource by regular expression.

-Next, we also need to set the `residency` node in order to tell Marathon to setup a stateful pod.
+Next, we also need to define the `residency` part as well as disable `unreachableStrategy` in order to tell Marathon to setup a stateful pod:
-Currently, the only valid option for this is:

 ```
+"unreachableStrategy": "disabled",
 "residency": {
-  "taskLostBehavior": "WAIT_FOREVER",
+  "taskLostBehavior": "WAIT_FOREVER"
-  "relaunchEscalationTimeoutSeconds": 3600
 }
 ```